 Walk back to Park Street with its views over the city.
 The construction of Park Street commenced in 1761 and it was Bristol’s earliest example of uniformly stepped hillside terracing.
 At the bottom of the hill and on your left is Unity Street, the site of the St Mark’s Hospital, known informally as St Mark’s Hospital, now apartments, founded in 1220 by Maurice de Gaunt.

 The church for the use of the inmates of the hospital was built around 1230 and is the only part of the buildings surviving today.
 Maurice de Gaunt also founded Blackfriars in about 1227-9 (the cloisters are now known as Quakers Friars).

 In 1717 Orchard Street was built in the orchard of the hospital.
 Many original features have been retained, including door furniture and keystones.

 Walk on through Denmark Street to Frogmore Street and the Hatchet Inn.
-The Inn stands isolated now, but once formed part of a row of seventeenth-century timber framed houses dating back to 1606.
-The Inn has an original door, which is said to be layered with skin.
-This was a place for gambling and blood sports, such as cockfighting.
+The Inn, first licensed in 1606, stands isolated now, but once formed part of a row of seventeenth-century timber-framed houses dating back to the same period.
+The Hatchet Inn, reputed to have been patronised by Blackbeard, is Bristol’s oldest pub.
+The Inn has the original 300-year-old door, which is said to be layered with skin taken from executed prisoners.
+This was a renowned venue for gambling and blood sports, such as cockfighting.